What is Seasonal Depression?

 - A growing need for rest.

-- Lethargy and lack of dynamism.
+- Lethargy and lack of energy.

-The precise diagnosis must be made by a healthcare professional, taking into account the duration and severity of symptoms.
+The precise diagnosis must be made by a healthcare professional, taking into account the duration and severity of the symptoms.

-Strategies to Combat Seasonal Depression
+Strategies for Combating Seasonal Depression

-Light therapy
+Light Therapy

 Physical Exercise

-Diet
+The Diet

-Useful Supplements
+Useful Extras

-Taking supplements can be a viable route to supplementing your diet and helping to balance the levels of certain nutrients.
-There vitamin D and sources ofomega 3, is often recommended as supplements during the winter months when sun exposure is limited.
+Taking supplements can be a viable way to complement your diet and help balance the levels of certain nutrients.
+The vitamin D and of sources ofOmega-3s`, is often recommended as a supplement during the winter months when sun exposure is limited.`

 Meditation and Mindfulness